 Many expectant parents browse the Internet in their search for childbirth classes or birth-related services.
 Fortunately, the many website-building tools available make it easy for childbirth educators, doulas and other birth professionals to build their own website and provide instant information to potential clients.
 However, a poorly designed or incomplete site may hurt your chances of attracting clients.
 Often, basic information is omitted from websites that could make the difference in helping you generate more business.
 Here are some tips that we have learned along the way.

-5. Your design matters.
+Busy or hard to read webpages can quickly send prospective clients away.
 Be sure your formatting is consistent; use the same font and font color throughout the body (main text) of your site.
 Make sure your font is not too large or too small.
 Use font colors that are easy to read with your background.
 Avoid fonts that are too ornamental and may be difficult to read.

 With a little planning you can easily create an amazing website that will make it easier to market yourself, help you attract clients, and be easy to maintain and update.

-Copyright 2012 © All Rights Reserved
+Copyright 2012-2022 © All Rights Reserved